kkester/spring-service-code-kata/README.md

 This project contains a coding exercise focusing on implementing logic in the service layer of a backend micro-service.
 The test resources contains a `CatalogServiceTest` with pre-defined tests to verify the behavior of the corresponding service `CatalogService`.
 The `CatalogService` only contains method stubs which will result in the tests to fail.
 The goal of the exercise is to implement login the service so that all the tests pass.
+The models have been defined which includes a `CatalogEntity` which has a one-to-many relationship with `ProductEntity`.
+The service exposes the model data using the `Catalog` and `Product` DTOs.
+The predefined tests and models should not be modified.
+The exercise should be completed by implementing the minimal amount of needed to get the test to pass starting with the first test defined in the `CatalogServiceTest` followed by each subsequent test working down the list.

 ### Reference Documentation
 For further reference, please consider the following sections: